Code of Conduct

 4. No smoking or consumption of alcohol or recreational drugs.

-There is no smoking and no alcohol or recreational drugs allowed on the premises.
-Persons may smoke outside the entrance to the Club.
-It is prohibited to enter the Club while under the influence of alcohol or recreational drugs.
+Smoking, alcohol, and recreational drugs are not allowed inside the Club.
+People can smoke outside near the Club entrance.
+However, no one is allowed to enter the Club if they are under the influence of alcohol or recreational drugs.

 5. Be a good sport